KanwarGill/News-Investigator/README.md

 2. Open the Selenium IDE (You may have to install this plugin if you don't have it).
 3. In the test case files, change the path to your local website folder in the test case files (e.g. <td>/webapp/c01/index.html</td> -> <td>file:///Users/TA/Documents/c01_project/Website/c01/index.html</td>)
 4. Load the file "New_full_testing" into the Selenium IDE under "Open Test Suite"
-5. Slow down the Selenium testing speed, otherwise it will faild the test for clicking too fast
+5. Slow down the Selenium testing speed, otherwise the tests will fail for clicking too fast
 6. Run the the full test suite